SANDBOX/Sandbox Functions

 • execute the handler once per matching request

 Python is the first supported function runtime.
-The sandbox image must include python3 in PATH.
+The sandbox image must include python3 in PATH and use Python 3.9 or later for the supported function feature set.

 Function Config#